danieljancar/hangbuddies/docs/BRANCHING_STRATEGY.md

 2. **Beta Release Preparation:**

-    - Once key features and fixes are completed for an iteration, `develop` is merged into `beta`.
+    - Once key features and fixes are completed for an iteration, `develop` is merged into `staging`.
-    - Final testing and hotfixes are done directly in `beta`.
+    - Final testing and hotfixes are done directly in `staging`.

 3. **Production Release:**

-    - After confirming stability, `beta` is merged into `master` (production).
+    - After confirming stability, `staging` is merged into `master` (production).
     - **Automated GitHub Actions** handle:
         - **Semantic Release** → Determines version bump and generates changelogs.
         - **CI/CD Pipelines** → Run tests, build the project, and verify stability.
-        - **Deployment** → Deploys the latest release to the production environment.
+        - **Deployment** → Deploys the latest release to the production environment (tag).

 4. **Post-Release Sync:**
-    - If any changes were made in `beta`, they are merged back into `develop` to keep it up-to-date.
+    - If any changes were made in `staging`, they are merged back into `develop` to keep it up-to-date.
     - Meanwhile, new development for the next iteration may have already started on `develop`.

 > [!TIP]